MicrosoftDocs/SupportArticles-docs/Office/Client/automate-outlook-2010-using-c-with-mfc.md

 ---
-title: How to automate Outlook 2010 by using C++ in Visual Studio 2010 together with MFC
+title: How to automate Outlook 2010 by using C++ in Visual Studio 2010 with MFC
 description: Discusses how to automate Outlook 2010 by using C++ in Visual Studio 2010 together with MFC.
 author: simonxjx
 manager: willchen